 If you’ve heard that grazing is good for the planet because it can sequester more carbon in the soil, you’re not alone.
 The hypothesis goes like this: When livestock take a bite of grass, the grass plant sloughs off an equal amount of root mass below ground.
 That dead material is full of carbon.
 Microbes in the soil eat the carbon, and turn it into a stable substance so the carbon is safely sequestered below ground.
+They also trample some forage into the soil, making more food for microbes.
 So grazing creates more forage, more meat production, and a healthier climate.

 It’s an interesting hypothesis, and hypotheses are where all scientific discovery begins.
 Someone has an idea about how a process works, and then sets up tests and experiments to see if the idea holds water.
 So, on behalf of our On Pasture community, we decided to look into it.